 Dietary requirements.
 If you can, try to include vegetarian, vegan and gluten-free options.
-You could make people that normally miss out on treats very happy!
-Make sure you take extra care during preparation and clearly label the ingredients used.
+If you do decide to do this, we would recommend taking extra care during preparation and clearly labelling the ingredients used.

 Health and Safety

 It is essential to follow the 'good food hygiene advice' from the Food Standards Agency: